Heavy Equipment Guide Logo

 Make sure you have sufficient power

-We recently had a customer who kept calling to say that their electric equipment was set up to charge overnight but was dying quickly when it started the next morning.
-A visit to the site one night revealed several machines were plugged into the same outlet and the breaker was tripping.
-This meant that while the machines were plugged in they weren't fully charged and resulted in a significant amount of unnecessary downtime.
+If your electric equipment is set up to charge overnight but dies quickly when started the next morning, you may have a power issue.
+If several machines are plugged into the same outlet the breaker can trip.
+This means that while the machines were plugged in they weren't fully charged and this can result in a significant amount of unnecessary downtime.

 The question of charging is bigger than just finding an empty outlet to plug in your machine.
 At a new site, there may be no electrical hookups – in those cases, machines would need to be transported to another location to charge, or a battery bank would need to be brought on-site every day to recharge machines overnight.

 If you want to charge on-site, you need to identify what electrical service upgrades will be required to facilitate these additional charging loads.
-One solution may be working with your rental provider to set up temporary electric power.
+One solution may be setting up temporary electric power.
 Your provider should be able to help determine the right amount of power for your site and equipment.
 There are also other portable charging options, which are great for smaller machines.

 Consider battery disposal